emurphy04/SD10-S3-SPRINT-2-JAVA/JavaDocs/Sprint-Team-Contributions.md

 - **Ethan Murphy**:
   - **Testing**: Provided critical testing support to ensure that the VinoVault platform was functional and user-friendly.
-  - **Support Development**: Assisted with the refinement of backend services and contributed to the successful deployment of the platform.
   - **Video Demonstration**: Created a video walkthrough to demonstrate the VinoVaults features.
   - **Documentation Assistance**: Contributed to the project documentation by providing additional insights and ensuring clarity.